RossBoylan/mccli/README.md

 If you have not done so, install [Node](https://nodejs.org/); we recommend the LTS version.
 If you have already installed it, check that it is up to date; `Node` notoriously suffers security bugs.  `node --version` gives the version installed.

-To ensure setup, you should change to the top project directory, if you are not already there, and execute
+To ensure setup, you should change to the top project directory for your analysis, e.g. `Documents\MyStudy\`, if you are not already there, and execute

    `npm install colors fs fs-extra inquirer@^8.0.0 path progress shelljs single-line-log yargs`